JDavisWASD/MTG_Collection_Tracker/README.txt

 Data Plan:
 - Bulid a table of users as they register
-- Have a pre-built at table of existing cards and their information
+- ~~Have a pre-built table of existing cards and their information~~ (Way to big)
+- Build a table of cards as users search for them
+- Check card searches against .json from MTGJSON
 - Connect both tables in a many to many relationship based on user input

 Future Features: